 Preparation of wooden surfaces

 For best results on old or tired outdoor furniture, sand the surface back to bare wood then apply a quality wood preserver.
-The wood preserver should be allowed to dry for 24 hours before applying the teak oil.
+The wood preserver should be allowed to dry for at least 24 hours before applying the oil.
 Apply 3 coats of furniture teak oil and remove any excess with a lint free cloth to offer the best protection and provide the best teak finish.

 Application of teak oil finish